-Geometric Design Guide for Canadian Roads: Chapter 6 - Pedestrian Integrated Design PTM-GFODES6-F The Geometric Design Guide for Canadian Roads a fundamental reference document for roadway design practitioners in Canada.
+Geometric Design Guide for Canadian Roads: Chapter 10 - Interchanges PTM-GEODES10-E The Geometric Design Guide for Canadian Roads is a fundamental reference document for roadway design practitioners in Canada.
 It contributes to the consistent and safe development and expansion of regional, provincial, and national roadway and highway systems in Canada.
 The 2017 Guide contains the current design and human factors research and practices for roadway geometric design Updates to technical content in chapters 2, 5, 7, 9 and 10 will be included as of August 19, 2019.
 Summary of Revisions The Guide provides guidance in developing design solutions that meet the needs of a range of users while addressing the context of local conditions and environments.
 Design guidelines for freeways, arterials, collectors, and local roads, in both urban and rural locations, are included as well as guidance for integrated bicycle and pedestrian design.
-Chapter 6 - Pedestrian Integrated Design provides guidance and examples on how to holistically integrate the design of pedestrian facilities into roadway design to achieve a balanced solution for all modes and road users.
-Guidance is provided on pedestrian and wheelchair design needs, use of a framework approach to design, which subdivides the roadside into frontage, pedestrian through and furnishing zones and specific design elements.
-Integration with other design elements including adjacent roadway lane widths, roundabouts and bridges, and other travel modes is addressed.
+Chapter 10 - Interchanges provides a summary of relevant human factor aspects and warrants for interchanges.
+Guidance is provided on interchange location, spacing, coordination and a range of interchange types.
+Detailed guidance is provided for interchange exit and entrance ramp design.
 View the Table of Contents View the Index The 10 chapters in the Geometric Design Guide for Canadian Roads are: 1 - Design Philosophy; 2 - Design Controls, Classification and Consistency; 3 - Alignment and Lane Configuration; 4 - Cross Section Elements; 5 - Bicycle Integrated Design; 6 - Pedestrian Integrated Design; 7 - Roadside Design; 8 - Access; 9 - Intersections; and 10 - Interchanges.
-The Guide can be purchased in its entirety (package of chapters 1-10) or by separate chapters, and is available in either hard copy or e-book formats Full-time students providing proof of eligibility can buy the package for \$225 or each separate chapter for \$39 (e-book versions only).
-Emailublications@tac-atc.ca your academic program name, course title, name of professor or dean, and copy of your student ID, for instructions.
+The Guide can be purchased in its entirety (package of chapters 1-10) or by separate chapters, and is available in either hard copy or e-book formats.
+Full-time students providing proof of eligibility can buy the package for \$225 or each separate chapter for \$39 (e-book versions only).
+Emaibublications@tac-atc.ca your academic program name, course title, name of professor or dean, and copy of your student ID, for instructions.
 Call 613-736-1350 with questions.
-Visit the Bookstore to buy Media type: eBook, Print Member Price: \$ 59.00, Regular Price: \$ 75.00
+Visit the Bookstore to buy Media type: eBook, Print Member Price: \$ 65.00, Regular Price: \$ 82.00